 The VAST software can also be used to standardize fishery CPUE data series for use as biomass indices.
-If the geostatistical option is used the approach provides an objective mechanism for imputing catch rates from regions with no fishing.
+An objective mechanism for imputing catch rates from regions with no fishing should be provided if the geostatistical option is used.
 STATs who apply the software to fishery-dependent data will need to provide the STAR Panels with substantive interpretation and diagnostics to demonstrate that the analysis appropriately considers issues such as changes in fishing power and truncation of large catches due to trip limits.